 PACRA Maintains Entity Ratings of Mehran Sugar Mills Limited

-The ratings reflect Mehran Sugar Mills Limited's ('Mehran Sugar' or 'the Company') strong business profile emanating from a diversified revenue stream, robust governance and ability to post high recovery rates consistently, averaging in excess of 11% over the past five years.
+The ratings reflect Mehran Sugar Mills Limited's ('Mehran Sugar' or 'the Company') strong business profile emanating from a diversified revenue stream, robust governance, and ability to post high recovery rates consistently, averaging in excess of 11% over the past five years.
+The Company was able to increase sugar production during MY21 despite the low availability of cane.
+Resultantly, the cane was procured at a higher rate.
 To mitigate risks associated with seasonality and volatility in the sugar industry, the Company’s profitability is supported through a strategic joint venture investment in ‘Unicol Limited’, an ethanol production company, and sale of electricity generation.
-The Company has made strategic investments in the FMCG sector through a joint-venture ‘UniFoods Industries Limited’ and in the energy sector through its wholly-owned subsidiary, ‘Mehran Energy Limted’.
-However, income from these avenues is not expected anytime soon.
-The ratings draw comfort from Mehran Sugar’s ability to maintain healthy topline despite volatility in the sugar industry and a sizable liquid investment portfolio.
-The investment portfolio remains exposed to market vicissitude, especially in current dynamics.
-The Company’s financial risk profile is characterized by a leveraged capital structure, strong coverage ratios and adequate working capital management.
+The Company has made strategic investments in the FMCG sector through a joint-venture ‘UniFoods Industries Limited’ and in the energy sector through its wholly-owned subsidiary, ‘Mehran Energy Limited’.
+The Company benefited from the share of profit from Unicol Limited during the current year.
+The ratings draw comfort from Mehran Sugar’s ability to maintain healthy topline and sizable short-term investment portfolio.
+The Company has mainly invested in the banking sector and other stable scrips to mitigate the investment risk.
+The Company’s financial risk profile is characterized by a moderately leveraged capital structure, adequate coverage ratios and adequate working capital management.

 The ratings are dependent on the Company’s ability to maintain strong cashflows and coverages while adhering to strict financial discipline, with an increased emphasis on working capital management.
-Any significant deterioration in margins and/or coverages will have a negative impact on ratings.
+Any significant deterioration in margins and/or coverages will adversely impact the ratings.